STOP THE TOWER ANNAPOLIS

 Site L is the Overwhelming Community Choice

 The survey results show a clear and undeniable preference for Site L (the open space off North River Road).
 This location received over four times the number of “Most Preferred” votes as any other site.
-Conversely, the Moose Lodge (Site E) was not a preferred option.
+Conversely, the Moose Lodge (Site E) received less than a quarter of the first-choice support that Site L did.
 The community has identified a viable alternative that minimizes residential impact, and we believe the County should focus its resources on pursuing this overwhelmingly popular option.

 A Fair and Transparent Process